Ron Fouchier

-Ronaldus (Ron) Adrianus Maria Fouchier (born 13 October 1966) is a Dutch virologist who is Deputy head of the Erasmus MC Department of Viroscience, headed by Prof. Marion Koopmans.
+Ronaldus (Ron) Adrianus Maria Fouchier (born 13 October 1966) is a Dutch virologist who is Deputy head of the Erasmus MC Department of Viroscience, headed by Marion Koopmans.

-Notability
+Career

-Fouchier is notable for his research on respiratory viruses of humans and animals, antigenic drift, and influenza virus zoonoses, transmission and pandemics.
-His team contributed substantially to the identification and characterization of various “new” viruses, such as human metapneumovirus, human coronavirus NL63, SARS coronavirus, MERS coronavirus, and influenza A virus subtype H16.
+Fouchier conducts research on respiratory viruses of humans and animals, antigenic drift, and influenza virus zoonoses, transmission and pandemics.
+His team contributed substantially to the identification and characterization of various novel viruses, such as human metapneumovirus, human coronavirus NL63, SARS coronavirus, MERS coronavirus, and influenza A virus subtype H16.

-Fouchier is elected member of the Royal Dutch Academy of Sciences (KNAW), the Royal Holland Society of Sciences and Humanities (KHMW) and Academia Europaea.
+Honours and awards

 In 2006 he received the Heine-Medin award of the European Society for Clinical Virology and in 2013 the Huibregtsen award for top innovative science with societal impact.
-He is a member of the CEIRR Center coordinated at the Icahn School of Medicine at Mount Sinai in New York City.
+Fouchier was elected member of the Royal Netherlands Academy of Arts and Sciences (KNAW) in 2016.
+He is also member of the Royal Holland Society of Sciences and Humanities (KHMW).
+He was elected member of the Academia Europaea in 2018.
+He is a member of the CEIRR Center coordinated at the Icahn School of Medicine at Mount Sinai in New York City and received the M.W.
+Beijerinck Virology Prize, awarded by the Royal Netherlands Academy of Arts and Sciences (KNAW), in 2023.
 Fouchier is a web-of-science Highly Cited author.